imagej/imagej.github.io/_pages/cookbook/t-functions.md

 The options with three text-entry boxes along side represent x, y and z values.

-"*Rotate(°):*" value of -20 in the first (*x*-axis) box gives a good 3D effect.
+"*Rotate(°)*": value of -20 in the first (*x*-axis) box gives a good 3D effect.
 Play with this.

-"*Scale*".
-Set to 0.5 to render more quickly when adjusting the settings and set to 2 or more for the final surface plotting.
+"*Scale*": Set to 0.5 to render more quickly when adjusting the settings and set to 2 or more for the final surface plotting.

-"''Aspect ''/:" Surface plot can be stretched in "height" by increasing the z-axis aspect (i.e. the third) box.
+"*Aspect*": Surface plot can be stretched in "height" by increasing the z-axis aspect (i.e. the third) box.
 A value of 1 is usually OK if you've stretched the contrast properly.
 This will not affect the pseudocolor of the peaks which is determined by the pixel intensity.

 "*Index LUT*": by default the plot will have the "spectrum" LUT.
 Change this drop-down box to "*Load custom*" and you'll be prompted to locate a desired LUT when you start the surface-plot.